stklcode/wp-liveticker/README.md

 ## Description

 WP-Liveticker 2 is a simple liveticker plugin for WordPress.
 Easily add multiple livetickers, add them to posts with shortcode or use them as Widget.

-This plugin has been inspired by the _wp-liveticker_ Plugin by _DasLlama_ which is no longer available.
-However the code is now completely rewritten from scratch

 ### Features